-Although hydrologic success criteria was not met for all wells at the site, the data show that 2005 hydrologic conditions at the site were more favorable than those occurring at the reference site for the same year, even during a relatively dry year.
-These data correlate well with the type of wetland systems that are targeted in this project.
-Based on these results, it was concluded that most of the site is performing as designed and conditions are expected to improve as normal rainfall pattern return.
+Although hydrologic success criteria was not met for all wells at the site, the data show that 2006 hydrologic conditions at the site were more favorable than those occurring at the reference site for the same year.
+The data correlates well with the type of wetland systems that are targeted in this project.
+Based on these results, it was concluded that the site is performing as designed and conditions are expected to improve.